NCIOCPL/ebms/migration/README.md

 rsync -a nciws-d2387-v:/local/drupal/ebms/unversioned ./
 ```

-If you have the password for the `drupal` account on nciws-d2387-v,
+For the lower tiers I set up SSH keys for the drupal account so that
-then the `rsync` command will work as written.
-Otherwise, you will
+the `rsync` command will work without a password (which I don't have,
-need to
-- run `chmod -R 777 /local/drupal/ebms/unversioned` on nciws-d2387-v
-- prepend "some-other-account@" to "nciws-d2387-v" in the `rsync` command,
-  using an account for which you have the password on nciws-d2387-v,
-  or the ability to log in with SSH keys.
-- run `chmod -R 777 /local/drupal/ebms/unversioned` as root or
-  as the other account used for the `rsync` command (assuming
-  that account exists on the new server)
+nor do I even know if that account allows password login).

 Edit the file `unversioned/dburl` so that it contains the correct
 database credentials, host name, and port number.
 Similarly, edit the
 file `unversioned/sitehost` so that it contains the correct name for
-the web host (_e.g._, `ebms4.nci.nih.gov`).
+the web host (_e.g._, `ebms4.nci.nih.gov` or `ebms-stage.nci.nih.gov`).

 ## Create the Web Site

 Creation of the new production site should probably happen a few days
 before the planned cutover to the new site.
 To create the site,
 execute these commands on the new server.
 The `migrate.sh` command can
-take 14-15 hours to complete on the CBIIT-hosted servers, so it is
+take 15-16 hours to complete on the CBIIT-hosted servers, so it is
 necessary to start the job early in the morning so that it completes
 before midnight, when CBIIT performs database and/or network
 maintenance which would cause the job to fail.
 Even though this step